seahorce-scidac/REMORA/paper/paper.md

 # Summary

+The Regional Model of the Ocean Refined Adaptively (REMORA) is a new implimentation of an existing community standard ocean model, the Regional Ocean Modeling System
-The REMORA code is a new model that simulates the mesoscale and microscale dynamics of the ocean using the latest high-performance computing architectures.
+(ROMS, [@shchepetkin.mcwilliams:05], [@haidvogel.ea:08]) that simulates esutuarine and oceanic dynamics using the latest high-performance computing architectures.
-It employs hierarchical parallelism using an MPI+X model, where X may be OpenMP on multicore CPU-only systems, or CUDA, HIP, or SYCL on GPU-accelerated systems.
+REMORA employs hierarchical parallelism using an MPI+X model, where X may be OpenMP on multicore CPU-only systems, or CUDA, HIP, or SYCL on GPU-accelerated systems.
 It is able to be built and run in both single and double precision.
 REMORA is built on AMReX [@AMReX:JOSS; @AMReX:IJHPCA], a block-structured adaptive mesh refinement (AMR) software framework that provides the underlying performance-portable software infrastructure for block-structured mesh operations.
-REMORA, like ROMS, is a regional model, meaning that it simulates the ocean dynamics on a less-than-global scale, and as such requires boundary conditions derived from data or from larger-scale models.
+REMORA, like ROMS, is a regional model, meaning that it is generally used for limited domains, and as such requires boundary conditions derived analytically, or from larger-scale models.
-The REMORA development is funded by the US Department of Energy's Office of Science through the Science Discovery through Advanced Computing (SciDAC) partnership program.

 # REMORA Features

 ### Hydrodynamic Evolution

-REMORA solves the incompressible time-dependent Navier-Stokes equation with the Boussinesq and hydrostatic approximations.
+Like ROMS, REMORA solves the incompressible time-dependent Navier-Stokes equation with the Boussinesq and hydrostatic approximations.
-Temperature, salinity, and a passive scalar are also advected and diffused.
+Temperature, salinity, and other scalars, such as dyes or biogeochemical constituents, are also advected and diffused.
 The density is calculated from a linear equation of state.
-The strength of vertical diffusion and viscosity is parametrized either by a spatially-varying analytical function or a Generic Length Scale (GLS) model [@umlauf:03].
+The strength of vertical diffusion and viscosity is parametrized either by a spatially-varying analytical function or a Generic Length Scale (GLS) model ([@umlauf:03], [@warner.ea:05]).

 ### Time and Space Discretization and Terrain